author

 by Churchill Babington

-Born in Leicestershire in 1821, Churchill Babington was educated first by his father and later at St John's College, Cambridge, where he excelled in classics and mathematics.
-He became a fellow of St John's in 1846, took holy orders, and went on to serve in parish life at Horningsea and later Cockfield in Suffolk.
+Born in Leicestershire in 1821, Churchill Babington was educated first by his father and later at St John's College, Cambridge, where he built a strong reputation in classics.
+He graduated in 1843, won the Hulsean Prize soon afterward, became a fellow of St John's, and took holy orders.